stats-tgeorge/docs/editing.md

 ## Processing of rOpenSci-reviewed and accepted submissions

-If a paper has already been reviewed and accepted by rOpenSci, the streamlined JOSS review process is:
+If a paper has already been reviewed and accepted by rOpenSci, the streamlined JOSE review process is:

 - Assign yourself as editor and reviewer
 - Add a comment in the pre-review issue pointing to the rOpenSci review